 Currency exchange is not as easy as it seems to be.
-There are several things involved like buy/sell rates, transaction fees, conversion Fees and much more, which makes most of them carry their plastic cards while traveling out of the country but debit/credit cards are beneficial only if they hold some rewards or discounts on the international transactions.
+There are several things involved like buy/sell rates, transaction fees, conversion fees and much more, which makes most of them carry their plastic cards while travelling out of the country but debit/credit cards are beneficial only if they hold some rewards or discounts on the international transactions.
 Most of the cards will not have the international benefits on their cards and in return would be charged extra fees for using the cards out of the country and people prefer cash mostly so it is better to exchange the currency.
 Nowadays there are various outlets for exchanging currency but very few offer low transaction fees.
-One should check various options to save money while traveling abroad.
+One should check various options to save money while travelling abroad.

 Check: Best credit card in UAE

 - Al Fardan holds 16 branches in Dubai and 50+ branches in UAE.
 It can be spotted in most of the popular malls in Dubai.